cloudant-labs/cloudant-introduction-course/Part 05 - Authentication.md

 Cloudant supports two types of authentication.

-1. Legacy authentication is where are either supplied with each request using _HTTP Basic Authentication_ or exchanged for cookie, using a one-off `session` API call.
-The cookie is cycled regularly, so you client code needs to capture a refreshed cookie and stored for subsequent request.
+1. Legacy authentication is where a username or api-key and password are supplied with each request using _HTTP Basic Authentication_ or exchanged for cookie, using a one-off `session` API call.
+A session cookies is cycled regularly, so you client code needs to capture the refreshed cookie and and store it for subsequent request.
-2. IAM authentication is the access management system that powers all of the IBM Cloud services.
-To authenticate with IAM, you need the IAM API key and the host name of the Cloudant service.
-The API key is exchanged for a _bearer token_ using the IAM API and bearer token is passed to Cloudant with each request.
-The _bearer token_ only lasts for an hour, so must be renewed using the IAM service periodically.
+2. IAM authentication is the access management system that underpins all of the IBM Cloud services.
+To authenticate with IAM, you need an IAM API key and the host name of the Cloudant service.
+The API key is exchanged for a _bearer token_ using the IAM API and the bearer token is passed to Cloudant with each request.
+The _bearer token_ only lasts for an hour, so must be renewed with the IAM service periodically.

-When a Cloudant service is provisioned, you can generate _IAM only_ credentials or both _IAM_ and _Legacy_ credentials or Both - you decide.
+When a Cloudant service is provisioned, you can generate _IAM only_ credentials or both _IAM_ and _Legacy_ credentials - you decide.

 ![](slides/Slide32.png)